saysimple/saysimple-plugin-devkit/README.md

 You can add your icons in this array and Saysimple will install them for you.

-You can add icons of these packages
+You can add icons from these packages

 * fontawesome-pro
 * free-brands-svg-icons